Europe stocks stumble, dollar lifted by U.S rate view

 In the most explicit remarks so far about the likelihood of default if negotiations fail, Greece's interior minister said Athens cannot make debt repayments to the IMF next month unless it manages to reach a deal with its lenders.

-Oil prices dipped toward $65 a barrel as a rallying dollar and profit-taking took their toll.
+Oil prices dipped towards $65 a barrel as a rallying dollar and profit-taking took their toll.

 (Additional reporting by Anirban Nag and Sudip Kar-Gupta; Editing by Toby Chopra)